LazyTown: Television and on-demand history

-In the United States, the show debuted on Nickelodeon on the Nick Jr. block on August 16, 2004, and ended on October 15, 2007.
+In the United States, the show premiered on Nickelodeon on the Nick Jr. block on August 16, 2004, and ended on October 15, 2007.
 The second season debuted in the United States on Nickelodeon in 2006.
 It also aired in the United States on CBS, as part of the Nick Jr. on CBS Saturday morning block, from September 18, 2004, to September 9, 2006.
-The series aired daily on the Nick Jr. Channel from September 28, 2009, to July 19, 2010.
-On April 18, 2011, PBS Kids Sprout acquired the US TV rights to LazyTown.
+The series aired on Noggin and its successor, the Nick Jr. Channel, from November 22, 2004, to July 19, 2010.
+On April 18, 2011, PBS Kids Sprout acquired the American TV rights to LazyTown.
 The series aired daily on PBS Kids Sprout from September 5, 2011, to September 26, 2016.
 LazyTown aired on NBC Kids from July 7, 2012, to March 27, 2016.

 The series has been broadcast on a variety of networks internationally, many of which belong to Viacom Media Networks.
 Nickelodeon Southeast Asia has carried the program in eleven territories.
-In Australia and New Zealand, it is shown on Nickelodeon Australia.
-In the United Kingdom and Ireland, it aired on Nick Jr. UK, Noggin, Boomerang and CBeebies.
-The series arrived in the UK on October 3, 2005, making a simultaneous debut on both Nickelodeon and CBeebies.
+In Oceania, it is shown on Nickelodeon Australia.
+In the United Kingdom and Ireland, it aired on the BBC's CBeebies, Nick Jr. UK, Noggin and Boomerang.
+The series arrived in the UK on October 3, 2005, making a simultaneous debut on both CBeebies and Nick Jr, to combat the obesity crisis in UK which was at its peak.
 CBeebies aired the first two series and stopped repeats in March 2012.
 Nick Jr UK stopped airing repeats in 2011.
 After the series was revived for seasons three and four, Turner's Cartoonito premiered episodes from 2013 to 2014.
 Viacom's Channel 5 also aired the newer episodes as part of its Milkshake! programming block until 2016.
 Channel 5's Demand 5 service carried episodes of the Icelandic version in 2015.